nehiljain/100-days-of-code/notes/airflow-blog2.md

 ## Testing

-Dags import testing

-Testing dags help remove problems around syntax error etc in dags.
-Things that can be easily test are:
+It is important to remind ourselves that the best practice is to keep Dags very light, i.e, keep the busniess logic away frmo airflow internals in their own module.
+This way they can be easily tested.
+For testing Dags and the config, following smoke tests and checks should provide reasonable reliability.
-- can all the dags be imported
+- Check if scheduler can import all the dags and parse them.
-- verify all the dags that should be on production are the ones that scheduler can see
-- there is now way i could figure out testing dag graph logic and retry logic for tasks.

-TODO: scout stackoverflow for possible strategies.

-Example tests folder
 ```
 import os
 from airflow.models import DagBag